koben/carousell-search/README.md

 Getting near real-time notifications on Carousell.

+NOTE:
-NOTE: Slack integration is disabled for the time being
+- Slack integration is not working for the time being
+- Only works for malaysia, RM currency

 ## Requirements